-The pagoda is neat, and the hill offers a class view on the lake...
+The pagoda is neat, and the hill offers a class view of the lake...

 ...and the north side of the city (note the Global Centre building in the centre).

 The view was also the main reason I wanted to visit the City God Pavilion – I read that there should be an observation deck there.
 The site had two surprises waiting for me: While the pavilion presents itself as an ancient structure complementing the pagodas around, it is actually a modern building.

 But the biggest surprise was that I had the whole thing to myself.
 Very cool!

 Looking at the busy city from a vantage point was calm, the colors of dusk were pretty, the temperature pleasing.. this was a good call.

 As the night fell, I was already tired, so I went to get some rest afterwards.

-The next day I started in a similar fashion as the previous one, I checked out another of the local gardens within the Xi Hu Feng Jing Ming Sheng Qu district.
+The next day I started in a similar fashion as the previous one, I checked out another local garden within the Xi Hu Feng Jing Ming Sheng Qu district.

 The garden included a few caves, with interiors filled with Buddha sculptures.
 This was interesting and convenient, as it started raining.

 It is a good-sized complex which, besides being a temple, is also a museum – at the time of my visit, there was an interesting exhibition of Chinese Buddhist statues.

 This was the last ancient point of interest I had here.
 Later, I got lunch and explored bits of the city centre.

-The most interesting aspect of this neighbourhood was its street culture, lots of local food and crafts.
+The most exciting aspect of this neighborhood was its street culture, lots of local food and crafts.

 My plan for the rest of the day was to enjoy some cool modern architecture – particularly, I had in mind the duo of freshly completed, 256m/840ft tall Raffles City Towers.

 ...but getting towards them was appealing as well, as my path was lined with other structures worth a look.